Neural-Systems-at-UIO/WebAlign/Docs/align.rst

 **Filmstrip**
 --------------
-Drag horizontally to see series, click on a section in order to load it into the main view The top border of the filmstrip can be dragged vertically, allowing to resize the panel and the main view
+Drag horizontally to see series, click on a section in order to load it into the main view.
+The top border of the filmstrip can be dragged vertically, allowing to resize the panel and the main view

 **Navigation panel**
 ----------------------